dagster-io/dagster/docs/dagster-university/pages/dagster-dbt/lesson-1/4-project-preview.md

 # Project preview

 In this course, we’ll focus on integrating a dbt project with Dagster from end to end.
 We’ll build on the Dagster project used in the Dagster Essentials course, which uses data from [NYC OpenData](https://opendata.cityofnewyork.us/).
-If you haven’t completed Dagster Essentials, no worries - you can clone the finished project and build from there.
-We’ll do this in the next lesson.
+If you haven’t completed Dagster Essentials, no worries - we'll show you what to do in the next lesson.

 By the end of the course, you will: